phpearth/conduct/conduct.md

 ### Preamble

-This document defines the Code of Conduct of the global PHP Group and its environments.
-You **accept** the given rules of this conduct **when joining** our group **or participating** on our repositories.
-You **must** follow this conduct, **any violation** results in the temporary or permanent removal of your membership.
-This conduct counts for everyone administrators and regular members.
+This document defines the Code of Conduct of the global PHP Group and all of its environments.
+You **accept** the rules outlined by the Code of Conduct **when joining** our group or **when participating** in any of our repositories.
+You **must** follow the Code of Conduct accordingly.

-The following rules are **mandatory** to participate in group and all
+**Any violation** will result in the temporary or permanent removal of your membership.
+The Code of Conduct counts for everyone, administrators and regular members alike.

-repositories:
+The following rules are **mandatory** to participate in the group and any of its repositories:

 ### Content localization